Functions

 Using fetch

-We deploy your functions into an environment running Node.js 18.x, which means the Fetch API is available.
+We deploy your functions into an environment running Node.js 18.x, which means the Fetch API is available globally.

 One example of using fetch is to proxy API calls to a 3rd party service through your Keel APIs.
 This is often useful if the API you want to use requires an API key and you don't want to expose that to your frontend.